opensourcefeed/opensourcefeed.github.io/distribution-devuan.md

   "Devuan 1.0 does what it claims, but is outdated a little - Distrowatch" : "https://distrowatch.com/weekly.php?issue=20170605#devuan"
 ---

 **Devuan** GNU+Linux is a free operating system started as a fork of Debian.
-Instead of working on top of original Debian, Devuan implements a fork without *systemd*, an init manager developed by Red Hat and later adopted by other GNU/Linux distributions.
-The target of Devuan is to free operating system from all the complexities involved while integrating with *systemd*.
+Instead of working on top of the original Debian, Devuan implements a fork without *systemd*, an init manager developed by Red Hat and later adopted by other GNU/Linux distributions.
+The target of Devuan is to free the operating system from all the complexities involved while integrating with *systemd*.

-Just like Debian, Devuan development is also carried out in 3 different branches, namely stable, testing and unstable.
-Current stable branch is *Jessy*, the testing branch is *ASCII* and the unstable branch is *CERES*.
+Just like Debian, Devuan development is also carried out in 3 different branches, namely stable, testing, and unstable.
+The current stable branch is *Jessy*, the testing branch is *ASCII* and the unstable branch is *CERES*.

-Instead of being an ideal desktop operating system, Devuan is planned to be a generic operating system that acts as base for several other distributions, just like Debian does.
+Instead of being an ideal desktop operating system, Devuan is planned to be a generic operating system that acts as a base for several other distributions, just like Debian does.
 Within a few years, several projects have conceived Devuan as their base operating system.

-Some of the derivatives of Devuan includes EterTICS, Exe GNU/Linux, Gnuinos, MIYO, Nelum-Dev1, Refracta, Star, heads, good-life-linux, Crowz ..etc.
-You can find the complete list of derivatives in [Devuan official website](https://devuan.org/os/partners/devuan-distros).
+Some of the derivatives of Devuan include EterTICS, Exe GNU/Linux, Gnuinos, MIYO, Nelum-Dev1, Refracta, Star, heads, good-life-linux, Crowz ..etc.
+You can find the complete list of derivatives on [Devuan official website](https://devuan.org/os/partners/devuan-distros).